frankshearar/Home/Package-Signatures-Technical-Details.md

 ```
 .signature.p7s
 ```
+The entry's file name MUST be encoded with the default ZIP character encoding set IBM code page 437.
 The entry's file type MUST be a regular file (e.g.:  and not a directory, symbolic link, etc.).
 The entry MUST NOT be compressed.

 The entry data MUST be a single CMS `SignedData` as encoded by  [`System.Security.Cryptography.Pkcs.SignedCms.Encode()`](https://msdn.microsoft.com/en-us/library/system.security.cryptography.pkcs.signedcms.encode(v=vs.110).aspx).
 The CMS content (`SignedData.encapContentInfo.eContent`) MUST be a properties document.
 Property names (`name`) and values (`value`) are case-sensitive.